engineered-by-tenoch/gesture-timer/README.md

 The system operates as a timer controlled primarily through hand gestures detected by an HC-SR04 ultrasonic sensor.
 A latching push button serves as the manual power button and is the only way to toggle it on.
 Once powered on and unpaused, the timer starts from 00:00 and counts up to 59:59, with the elapsed time displayed on the LCD.

 The HC-SR04 ultrasonic sensor continuously measures the distance of objects in front of it.
 The detection range is set to approximately 3-18 cm from the sensor.
 Different functions trigger depending on how long the hand remains within this range.
-A short hold of 0.25s pauses or resumes the timer, a 1.25s hold resets it, and a 2.25s switches the system off.
+A short hold of 0.25s pauses or resumes the timer, a 1.25s hold resets it, and a 2.25s hold switches the system off.

-A stage variable maintains the state of the most recently executed action during while a gesture is actively being made.
-Once the conditions for an action are met, the program advances to the next stage and prevents the same action from being repeatedly executed.
-If the gesture is maintained and the conditions for the next action are met, the program advances to the next stage and executes it.
+A stage variable maintains the state of the most recently executed action while a gesture is actively being made.
+Once the conditions for an action are met, the program advances to the corresponding stage, preventing the same action from being repeatedly executed and allowing it to progress to subsequent actions if the gesture is maintained.
 The stage resets when the gesture ends.
 The buzzer provides audible feedback whenever an action is registered.